-Note that these latest-version commands all install directly fromm the source code and thus require you to have the GSL and a C compiler installed to build the C extension(s).
-If you are having issues with this, you can also download a binary wheel for the latest master version, which are available here for Mac/Windows wheels and here for Linux wheels (note that you need to be logged into GitHub to access the artifacts, which otherwise just show up as a gray non-link).
-To install these wheels, click on the latest run, download the "artifact" for the platform/Python version that you are using, unzip the file, and install the wheel with:
+Note that these latest-version commands all install directly from the source code and thus require you to have the GSL and a C compiler installed to build the C extension(s).
+If you are having issues with this, you can also download a binary wheel for the latest main version, which are available here.
+To install these wheels, download the relevant version for your operating system and Python version and do: